-- Therefore, everyone, regardless if you are in Phase 1A or later, needs to have patience during this process.
-While waiting, you can take the following steps to prepare for getting vaccinated: - Continue wearing a mask, washing your hands, and social distancing; - Download the COVID Alert PA app to make sure you get an exposure notification alert if you have been exposed to someone with COVID-19: - Avoid gatherings, even small gatherings, which can spread COVID-19; and - Visit the COVID-19 vaccine sub-site of the DOH website to see the latest updates to the vaccination plan and process. - Fill out the Your Turn tool to determine eligibility for getting the COVID-19 vaccine.
+- The allocations of vaccine from the Federal government are currently fluctuating, but are starting to slowly increase over the upcoming weeks. - As long as the Pennsylvania vaccination program (66 counties outside of Philadelphia) continues to receive an insufficient amount of vaccine to fulfill the demand, providers will need to prepare first and second doses accordingly based on the available amount of vaccine. - Therefore, everyone, regardless if you are in Phase 1C or later, needs to have patience during this process.
+While waiting, you can take the following steps to prepare for getting vaccinated: - Continue wearing a mask, washing your hands, and social distancing; - Download the COVID Alert PA app to make sure you get an exposure notification alert if you have been exposed to someone with COVID-19; - Avoid gatherings, even small gatherings, which can spread COVID-19; and - Visit the COVID-19 vaccine sub-site of the DOH website to see the latest updates to the vaccination plan and process. - Fill out the Your Turn tool to determine eligibility for getting the COVID-19 vaccine. - If you have scheduled appointments at numerous places as part of your attempt to get vaccinated, but have already received your dose of vaccine, we urge you to call those other locations and cancel the remaining appointments.